 Based on decades of research, Bruce Tulgan separates the facts from the myths about today’s young workers.
 Bring Bruce in to share the latest research from RainmakerThinking:

-Based on our continuing research since 1993 and his best-selling book NOT EVERYONE GETS A TROPHY: HOW TO MANAGE THE MILLENNIALS, Bruce provides laugh-out-loud stories and poignant insights, as well as concrete takeaways for leaders at all levels to better recruit, train, engage, develop, motivate and retain today’s best young talent.
+Based on our continuing research since 1993 and his best-selling book NOT EVERYONE GETS A TROPHY: HOW TO MANAGE THE MILLENNIALS, Bruce provides laugh-out-loud stories and powerful insights, as well as concrete takeaways for leaders at all levels to better recruit, train, engage, develop, motivate and retain today’s best young talent.

 Understand the nuances that distinguish the commonly described “Millennials” as two very distinct workplace generations.